Studying Abroad FAQs

 There are a limited number of scholarships and bursaries available for international students.
 The amount varies by level of study and by institution.
 Scholarships are competitive and you need to demonstrate exceptional academic achievements.
 Governments and other organisations also provide scholarships and awards to help international students study overseas.
-Your IDP counsellor will have details of various scholarships.
+Your IDP counsellor will have details of various scholarships available for Srilankan students.

 Can I work and study at the same time?

 Working while you study can complement your study and living experience.
 If you pursue a course at degree level or above you may be permitted to work while on an international student visa.
 Before you undertake any paid work, ensure that your visa permits it.
 The opportunity for students to work part-time during their studies varies from country to country.

 Many universities have a dedicated job centre on-campus for students that advertise job opportunities to help students develop various skills.
 The university careers service is also a useful source of information.

 We recommend you begin your application process at least a year in advance to give enough time for your applications to be processed and to prepare for your time overseas.

 Bear in mind that the academic year begins at different times of year in different countries.
 Semester dates tend to run as follows:

 Semester 1: starts late February/early March to late May/early June